dreikanter/ruby-bookmarks/README.md

-# Ruby and Rails Bookmarks
+# Ruby Bookmarks

-The goal of the project is to aggregate essential Ruby resources into a single well-structured and commented list, and keep it up to date.
-It is inspired by [frontend-dev-bookmarks](https://github.com/dypsilon/frontend-dev-bookmarks) — a community-driven bookmarks collection for frontend developers.
+The goal of the project is to aggregate essential Ruby and Ruby on Rails resources into a single well-structured, and keep it up to date.
+It was inspired by [frontend-dev-bookmarks](https://github.com/dypsilon/frontend-dev-bookmarks) — a community-driven bookmarks collection for frontend developers.

 *Sharing and pull requests are very much appreciated!*